rkonoplev/dniester/docs/en/DOCKER_GUIDE.md

 - [Best Practices](#best-practices)

-This document explains how to work with Docker in the News Platform project, both for local development and production deployment.
+This document explains how to work with Docker in Phoebe CMS, both for local development and production deployment.

 ---